mark-mngoma/RHWSL8/README.md

 # Known issues

 1. Sometimes `genie` may fail to initialise, reporting segmentation fault.
 Remember to terminate RHWSL8 instance on seeing this.

+2. SELinux doesn't work.
+It's because the default WSL 2 kernel is not a SELinux kernel.
+I may compile a custom WSL 2 kernel for this, but that would be another story.

 # Special thanks